 When the frequency of missing data is more substantial, methods that require the MCAR assumption may give misleading results.
 In this situation, statistical analyses will be performed using parametric generalized linear models fitted using the method of maximum likelihood which provides unbiased estimation and inferences under the parametric modeling assumptions and the assumption that the missing data are missing at random (MAR).
 MAR assumes that the probability of an observation being missing may depend upon the observed responses and upon observed covariates, but not upon any unobserved factors.
 Thus, this assumption is less stringent than the MCAR assumption.
 Generalized linear models for response rates will use a binomial error distribution and for quantitative endpoints, a normal error distribution.
 We will assess repeated immunogenicity measurement using linear mixed effects models.
-If immunological outcomes are left- and/or right- censored, we will use Hughes' (73) linear mixed effects models to accommodate censoring.
-In addition, secondary analyses of repeated immunogenicity measurements may be done using weighted GEE (74) methods, which are valid under MAR.
+If immunological outcomes are left- and/or right- censored, we will use Hughes' (75) linear mixed effects models to accommodate censoring.
+In addition, secondary analyses of repeated immunogenicity measurements may be done using weighted GEE (76) methods, which are valid under MAR.
 We will again consider including any of the available baseline predictors of the missing outcomes as covariates in statistical models.

-6.4.6 Analyses prior to end of scheduled follow-up visits
+6.4.6 Analyses and data sharing prior to end of scheduled follow-up visits

 Any analyses conducted prior to the end of the scheduled follow-up visits should not compromise the integrity of the trial in terms of participant retention or safety endpoint assessments.
-In particular, early analyses by treatment assignment require careful consideration and should be made available on a need to know basis only.
+In particular, early analyses by treatment assignment require careful consideration and should be made available on a need to know basis in accordance with Section 6.4.6.1.
+Interim blinded safety data should not be shared outside of the SMB, HVTN 127/HPTN 087 PSRT, the protocol team leadership, the study product developer, and the study sponsor and/or its designee(s) for their regulatory reporting unless approved by the protocol and Networks' leadership.

-6.4.6.1 Safety
+6.4.6.1 Safety analyses